Andrew Musgrave

 Andrew "Andy" Musgrave (born 6 March 1990) is a British cross-country skier.
-He has competed in the World Cup since 2008 and represented Great Britain at the 2009 World Championships and the 2010, 2014, 2018, and 2022 Winter Olympics.
+He has competed in the World Cup since 2008 and represented Great Britain at the 2009, 2011, 2013, 2015, 2017, 2019, 2021, 2023, and 2025 Nordic World Ski Championships and the 2010, 2014, 2018, and 2022 Winter Olympics.

 Personal life and education

 Musgrave was born in Dorset, England, to parents Frank and Hilary.
 Frank worked in the oil industry, and his family lived all over the world due to his employment: they left Dorset when Andrew was one year of age, and he has subsequently lived in Shetland, Alaska, Aberdeenshire and Norway.
 He originally started competing as an alpine skier after his family moved to Alaska when he was five years old; however, he subsequently switched to snowboarding and cross-country skiing.
 After moving to Aberdeenshire at the age of 11, he started to focus on cross-country skiing on a serious basis alongside friends Andrew Young and Callum Smith.

 He is the younger brother of former cross-country skier Posy Musgrave.
 He also has another older sister, Heather, and an older brother, Ben.
 He is a member of Oslo-based sports club Røa IL.